From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-The same domain term — for example, “order” — is used with different meanings in different parts of the system.
+The same domain term —for example, "order"— is used with different meanings in different parts of the system.
 It could refer to a purchase request in one context and a shipping instruction in another.

-Why it's a problem:
+Why it is a problem:

 How to avoid it: